You will never be this badass...

 - TOP Secret Origin - a badly wounded young soldier called Nick Fury stumbled into the laboratory of a French biochemist.
 The only treatment to hand was an experimental longevity drug...

-- Walking Shirtless Scene: In his days with the Howling Commandos, Nick hardly ever finished a battle with his uniform shirt intact.
-S.H.I.E.L.D. uniforms, however, are apparently made of more durable materials.
+- Walking Shirtless Scene: In his days with the Howling Commandos, and in the early Agent of S.H.I.E.L.D. stories, Nick usually got his shirt ripped off or destroyed well before the halfway point of the story.
+Later on, S.H.I.E.L.D. uniforms came to be made of more durable materials.